BizTalk BAM Portal URL authorization failed for the request (Event code 4007)

 Well, unfortunately, this problem or similar problems can happen for many reasons:

-Fortunately for me, I have an E2E test environment which is an almost exact replica of PROD with which I could compare to see what was the problem and that was working well.
+Fortunately for me, I have an E2E test environment, which is an almost exact replica of PROD, with which I could compare to see what the problem was, and that was working well.

-The first thing was to analyze the basic settings of the application pool like: credentials or .net version and so on… however, everything was properly configured and equal to the test environment.
+The first thing was to analyze the basic settings of the application pool, like credentials or .NET version, and so on… However, everything was properly configured and equal to the test environment.

-After a few minutes, I remembered the basics… if you remember the BizTalk Configuration experience, you use the BizTalk Server configuration tool to specify whether BAM is enabled, and to specify the Web service accounts, the Windows groups that can view portal, and the Web site that will host the portal.
+After a few minutes, I remembered the basics… if you remember the BizTalk Configuration experience, you use the BizTalk Server configuration tool to specify whether BAM is enabled, and to specify the Web service accounts, the Windows groups that can view the portal, and the Web site that will host the portal.

 BAM Portal Configuration